 ” Oh aye?
 How did that go down then?”

-And he stopped again before he continued, forcing me to do the same as he’d just turned into an anchor. we lowered the sheet resting for the moment.
+And he stopped again before he continued, halting our forward motion like a small anchor, forcing me to come to a stand-still.
+We lowered the sheet, resting for the moment.

 And the indignation spilled forth,

 “She said – and you won’t believe this Mike – She said, ‘Young man, you may find it difficult to understand this,’ – All hoity-toity-”

 And he paused, his eyebrows meeting in the middle and he looked off into the distance then added –

 ” Honestly, I think she was being a bit sarky Mike ..”

 His attention and indignation snapped back to me as he continued.